KrashLeviathan/krashleviathan.github.io/_posts/2017-12-03-Reflection-Cumulative.md

 1. My wife and I had 2 kids within 14 months of each other.
 2. We bought a house.
-3. I founded and (briefly) ran a [club](https://www.stuorg.iastate.edu/site/web-dev-club) on campus.
+3. I founded and (briefly) ran a <a href="https://www.stuorg.iastate.edu/site/web-dev-club" target="_blank">club</a>
+   on campus.
-4. We started a small business from scratch.
+4. Ashlee and I started a small business from scratch.
 5. Aside from paid summer internships, I didn't really have to work during my time at school.